stream-interop/interface/README.md

 ### _ImmutableStream_

-The _ImmutableStream_ marker interface extends [_ReadonlyStream_][] and [_StringableStream_][] to indicate the implementation attempts to enforce these constraints on the encapsulated resource:
+The _ImmutableStream_ marker interface extends [_ReadonlyStream_][] to indicate the implementation attempts to enforce these constraints:

-- The implementation MUST adhere to all _ReadonlyStream_ restrictions.
+- The implementation MUST adhere to all [_ReadonlyStream_][] constraints.

-- The implementation MUST NOT allow partial reading of the encapsulated resource, whether by implementing  _ReadableStream_ or by some other means.
+- The implementation MUST NOT allow non-idempotent reading of the encapsulated resource, whether by implementing  [_ReadableStream_[]] or by some other means.

-- The implementation MUST NOT expose the state of the encapsulated resource pointer, whether by implementing _SeekableStream_ or by some other means.
+- The implementation MUST NOT expose the state of the encapsulated resource pointer, whether by implementing [_SeekableStream_][] or by some other means.

+- The implementation MUST NOT allow mutation of the `$metadata` property.

 Notes:

-- **The immutability constraints are necessarily strict.** Immutability of a resource is incompatible with seeking and partial reading.
-Reading from the encapsulated resource modifies its pointer position, thereby changing its state.
-This means reading must be done in entirety, or not at all.
-This leaves only _StringableStream_, _ClosableStream_, and _SizableStream_ as compatible interfaces.
+- **The immutability constraints are necessarily strict.** Immutability of a resource is incompatible with non-idempotent reading; doing so modifies its pointer position, thereby changing its state.
+This constraint leaves only _StringableStream_, _ClosableStream_, and _SizableStream_ as compatible interfaces.

-i am not the only one who thinks this: https://www.simonholywell.com/post/2017/04/php-and-immutability-part-three/

 ### _StreamTypeAliases_